trx98/data_profiler/readme.md

 pip install pandas numpy matplotlib seaborn scipy scikit-learn openpyxl missingno

 # 2. Run the profiler
-python data_profiler_v2.py your_dataset.csv
+python data_profiler_v2.py
 ```

-The profiler will ask two questions, then handle everything automatically:
+The script will prompt you for two things, then run everything automatically:

 ```
 ╔══════════════════════════════════════════════════════════╗